absolunet/resources-magento2-js-snippets/case1/README.md

     return $.mage.catalogAddToCart;
 });
 ```
+You can find the Widget's name in the original module's ```requirejs-config.js```.

 ### Scenario 1 - Via a custom THEME

 There are two ways to achieve this.
-You can find the Widget's name in the original module's ```requirejs-config.js```.

 ##### 1 - Using a mixin (Recommended)
 - [THEME/MODULE/requirejs-config.js](app/design/frontend/Absolunet/theme/Magento_Catalog/requirejs-config.js)
 - [THEME/MODULE/web/js/catalog-add-to-cart-theme-mixin.js](app/design/frontend/Absolunet/theme/Magento_Catalog/web/js/catalog-add-to-cart-theme-mixin.js)

 _CAUTION - The mixin's filename must be different from the original file._
+Using a mixin on the file prevents having to override the original file.
+You can then pinpoint what method you want to modify.

 ##### 2 - Overriding the file (NOT Recommended)
 - [THEME/MODULE/web/js/catalog-add-to-cart.js](app/design/frontend/Absolunet/theme/Magento_Catalog/web/js/catalog-add-to-cart.js)
 - [THEME/MODULE/requirejs-config.js](app/design/frontend/Absolunet/theme/Magento_Catalog/requirejs-config.js) (Optional - If different filename)
 - [THEME/MODULE/web/js/catalog-add-to-cart-theme-override.js](app/design/frontend/Absolunet/theme/Magento_Catalog/web/js/catalog-add-to-cart-theme-override.js) (Optional - If different filename)

-_The filename of the override should be the same as the original file._
+_The filename of the override normally is the same as the original file._
 _If the filename has to be different, use RequireJS to specify a new name._

 When you absolutely have to override the file, don't forget to add ```// comments``` to make it clear what was changed.